 - communicate the Bible effectively in a Jewish context;

-- impact a local church or community of believers, particularly messianic, by means of biblical exposition, leadership skills, evangelism, and service
+- impact a local church or community of believers, particularly messianic, by means of biblical exposition, leadership skills, evangelism, and service; and

 Israel College of the Bible